JoaoGracindo/joaogracindo/README.md

 <h4 align="left">About: <br/></h4>

 <p align="left">
 	- i love to solve problems and make life easier by coding.
 Thats what my last project (job-scraper) was about.
-I automated my job search with javascript using puppeteer.
+I automated my job search with javascript using puppeteer.<br/>
 	- I recently did a java Rest API and made the deploy on AWS using docker-compose.
 Check it out: http://18.118.1.191:8080/tweets/bobesponja
 </p>